 Buddha returned to his ascetic order so as to share his experience with the people.
 They taught them the Four Noble Truths and recommended to them the Eight Fold Path (this is known as the setting of the Wheel of Dharma in motion).
 These truths proclaim that life entails difficulty and loss – known as dukkha.
 But people are able to free themselves of such dukkha by focusing on the dharma or the ultimate truth.

 These teachings are those that are celebrated during the Dharma or the Asala Day.
 The day aims to commemorate the start or origin of Buddhism and the search for the ultimate truth or the Dharma.

-The following are the main reasons why you should participate in the celebration of the Dharma Day:
+The following are the main reasons why you should participate in the celebration of Dharma Day:

 To Celebrate the Start of Buddha’s Teachings

-First main reason why you should participate in the celebration of the Dharma Day is that it is the opportune time for you to celebrate the start of Buddha’s teachings which is the main essence of this day.
+The first main reason why you should participate in the celebration of Dharma Day is that it is the opportune time for you to celebrate the start of Buddha’s teachings which is the main essence of this day.